swiss-ai-center/image-groomer/README.md

 - Can apply Bing search filters (e.g., image size).
 - Handles corrupted images and duplicate downloads.
 - Can process multiple keywords from a file, saving each set in a separate subdirectory.
+- gif files are blocked by default, use `--allow-gif` to allow them.
+- Multi-threaded downloading for speed.

-Example usage:
+### Example usage

 `python image-scraper.py -v -s "cats" --limit 100 --filters "+filterui:imagesize-medium"`

 `python image-scraper.py -v -s "camel" --no-adult-filter -l 150 --filters "+filterui:imagesize-medium" -p "camel-image"`

+`python image-scraper.py -v -s "cat" --limit 100 -o data_raw/cat --allow-gif -p "cat-2025-09"`

 Note: the number of images could be accidentally higher or lower than the limit due to a weak handling of the counters in threads and the fact that downloads or files could be corrupted.
 This needs improvements in the code but it does the trick for bulk download.

 Note: This script is designed to work with Bing Image Search.
 If you want to use another search engine, you will need to modify the `get_image_urls` function accordingly.

+### Command-line Arguments

+Use `python image-scraper.py --help` for help.
+The flag `-v` allows you to control the verbosity level of the application (no flags for minial logs, `-v` few logs, `-vv` more logs, etc.).

+The main arguments are:

+- `-s`, `--search`: Search string to query images for.
+- `-f`, `--search-file`: File containing search strings line by line.
+- `-o`, `--output`: Output directory.
+- `-p`, `--file-prefix`: Prefix for downloaded files.
+If not provided, no prefix is used.
+- `--no-adult-filter`: Disable adult content filtering (enabled by default).
+- `--filters`: Bing search filters (e.g., `+filterui:imagesize-medium`).
+- `--limit`: Maximum number of images to download per search string (default 100).
+- `--threads`: Number of parallel download threads (default 20).
+- `--keep-filename`: Keep original filename (default is to use md5 hash of image content).
+- `--allow-gif`: Allow saving images with .gif extension (blocked by default).